 This large vintage table lamp combine Modernist & Brutalist influences in the design.
 Complemented with the addition of handmade coloured glass panels that soften the look and add glamour.
 It literally makes a `huge` decorative statement and would suit a range of Interiors such as Mid-Century Modern, Art Deco, Hollywood Regency, Brutalist, 70`s Glamour, Post Modern, Industrial or Contemporary.

-The lamp consists of 3 parts: a stainless steel hood, a central column with a combination of aluminium discs & coloured glass, and an aluminium base.
+The lamp consists of 3 parts: a stainless steel hood, a central column with a combination of aluminium discs & hand made coloured glass, and an aluminium base.

 The round base is in brushed aluminum and weighted on the underside, which makes this lamp very stable.

-This large vintage table lamp is in very good condition.
-All the glass panels are the original vintage with no chips.
+This large vintage table lamp is in very good condition for its age.
+All the glass panels are the original vintage ones with no chips.
 The glass does have the natural irregularities characteristic of Art Glass, such as minor lines & varied texture.
 The brushed aluminum base is in good condition with no dents and only superficial marks in line with age & wear.
-The stainless steel shade is in very good condition and sound, with minor superficial marks and tiny dents where they fit to the stretcher as photographed.
+The stainless steel shade is in very good condition and sound, with minor superficial marks and tiny dents where they fit to the stretcher consistent with age & wear, as photographed.

-We have also available in stock for sale a complementary table lamp, of similar design & materials, but with a slightly conical shade, see item #11088 on this site.
+We have also available in stock for sale a complementary table lamp, of similar design & materials, but with a cylindrical drum shade, see item #11089 on this site.